Jacqueline-Tsai/operating-system-nachos/README.md

 Nachos 4.0 is somewhat of a re-write of Nachos 3.4.
 The main differences are:

-1. Debug mode
+1. Add debug mode

-2. add some commnands : Log, Thread Yield
+2. Add commnands: Log, Thread Yield

-3. add some scheduling methods : FIFO, SJF, PRIORITY
+3. Add scheduling methods: FIFO, SJF, PRIORITY